Skyvell/bmw-commision-design/README.md

 # bmw_analysis_and_design

-## Database Design
+## Database design
-Volume targets will be parsed into the VolumeTargets table and commission matrixes will be parseed into the ComissionMatrixes table.
+Volume targets will be parsed into the VolumeTargets table and commission matrixes will be parseed into the CommissionMatrixes table.
 Since the partition key does not uniquely identify an item, a composite key will be used.

 ![Initial draft of architecture](database.svg)